Sytheth/DroneTrackerStudio/README.md

 5) The database file shall be in the same layer as the java file and will store all information from a single email in a tab separated row of the file

+F| Running the database UI:

+1) This should be run after the email server has been queried once.

+2) The code shall be run in eclipse - the file is UI.java.

+3) To run, simply press the run button.

+4) To navigate through database entries, use the arrow keys located over the image.

+5) To search, enter a date in the combo boxes and press the search button.

+6) To requery the email server, press the query button.